neildahiya/neildahiya/content/lines/index.md

 title = "Random lines/quotes/lyrics I like"

 +++
+Life is a puzzle.
+So best to get your straight pieces in place first.
+Get control of what you can, then be spontaneous.

+***

 Mr. Serotonin Man, lend me a gram.
 You call yourself a friend?

 ***